Rachiminoff/CPU_Scheduling_Algorithms/README.md

 - `Template_CPU_Scheduling.cpp`

-This file contains only the **basic structure** (input, logic, output, and Gantt chart blocks) without any specific algorithm logic — ideal for experimentation or building new schedulers.
+This file contains only the **basic structure** (input, logic, output, and Gantt chart blocks) without any specific algorithm logic.

 Each algorithm follows the same general structure, divided into **four blocks**: